-- (4) Pruning of tree branches, on the bottom one-third of the tree, is permitted allowed. - (4)(5) In order to maintain a buffer strip of vegetation, when the removal of storm-damaged, diseased, unsafe, or dead trees results in the creation of cleared openings, these openings shall be replanted with native tree species unless existing new tree growth is present.
+(4) Pruning of tree branches, on the bottom one-third of the tree, is allowed.
+(5) In order to maintain a buffer strip of vegetation, when the removal of stormdamaged, diseased, unsafe, or dead trees results in the creation of cleared openings, these openings shall be replanted with native tree species unless existing new tree growth is present.

-This subsection shall not apply to those portions of public recreational facilities adjacent to public swimming areas, as long as cleared areas, however, shall be are limited to the minimum area necessary.
+This subsection shall not apply to those portions of public recreational facilities adjacent to public swimming areas as long as cleared areas are limited to the minimum area necessary.

-- (c)(6) At distances greater than 75 feet, horizontal distance, from the normal high water mark line of a any other waterbody, tributary stream, or the upland edge of a wetland, except to allow for the development of permitted uses, there shall be permitted allowed on any lot, in any tenyear period, selective cutting of not more than 40 percent of the volume of trees four inches or more in diameter, measured 4 1/2 feet above ground level.
+(6) At distances greater than 75 feet, horizontal distance, from the normal high water line of any other waterbody, tributary stream, or the upland edge of a wetland, there shall be allowed on any lot, in any ten-year period, selective cutting of not more than 40 percent of the volume of trees four inches or more in diameter, measured 4 1/2 feet above ground level.
 Tree removal in conjunction with the development of permitted uses shall be included in the 40-percent calculation.
-For the purposes of these standards, volume may be considered to be equivalent to basal area. - (7) In no event shall cleared openings for development, including but not limited to principal and accessory structures, driveways and sewage disposal areas, exceed in the aggregate 25 percent of the lot area or 10,000 square feet, whichever is greater, including land previously developed.
-This shall not apply to shoreland zone everlay subdistricts in the BRD, GB-1, GB-2, AO, DD-1, DD-2 and NC districts. - (d)(8) Legally existing nonconforming cleared openings legally in existence on the effective date of the ordinance from which this chapter derives may be maintained, but shall not be enlarged, except as permitted allowed by this chapter. - (e)(9) Fields and other cleared opening which have reverted to primarily shrubs, trees, or other woody vegetation shall be regulated under this section.
+For the purposes of these standards, volume may be considered to be equivalent to basal area.

+(7) In no event shall cleared openings for development, including but not limited to principal and accessory structures, driveways and sewage disposal areas, exceed in the aggregate 25 percent of the lot area or 10,000 square feet, whichever is greater, including land previously developed.
+This shall not apply to shoreland zone subdistricts in the BRD, GB-1, GB-2, AO, DD-1, DD-2 and NC districts.

+(8) Legally existing nonconforming cleared openings may be maintained, but shall not be enlarged, except as allowed by this chapter.

+(9) Fields and other cleared opening which have reverted to primarily shrubs, trees, or other woody vegetation shall be regulated under this section.